Born 1984, Ilmenau (DE)

 The artist’s early influences include American painters such as Jacob Lawrence and Romare Bearden, while he embraces the expressive grandeur inherited from his continental European predecessors and contemporaries, German painters such as Martin Kippenberger, Albert Oehlen, and Daniel Richter.

 Matthias Franz graduated from the Academy of Fine Arts Vienna in 2019, where he was a student of Daniel Richter.
-Franz will participate in the forthcoming group exhibition at GRIMM New York, Condition Humaine, on view from October 28 to December 4, 2021 in the gallery’s recently-opened Tribeca space 54 White Street.
-The artist’s first solo exhibition with GRIMM will take place at the gallery’s New York location in May 2022.
+Franz participated in the group exhibition at GRIMM New York, Condition Humaine, in December 2021.
+The artist’s first solo exhibition with GRIMM, Salon des Nutzlosen, will take place at the gallery’s New York location in June of 2022.

-Franz's work can be found in the Rachofsky collection, Dallas, TX (US); De Heus-Zomer Collection, Barneveld (NL); THE EKARD COLLECTION; The Franks-Suss Collection, London (UK); Green Family Art Foundation, Dallas TX (US); Kunstmuseum, The Hague (NL); The Roberts Institute of Art (RIA), London (UK) and numerous private collections.
+Franz's work can be found in the Rachofsky collection, Dallas, TX (US); De Heus-Zomer Collection, Barneveld (NL); THE EKARD COLLECTION; The Franks-Suss Collection, London (UK); Green Family Art Foundation, Dallas TX (US); Kunstmuseum, The Hague (NL); The He Art Museum, Foshan (CN); The Roberts Institute of Art (RIA), London (UK) and numerous private collections.